Navy Sonar Technician

 STs are also responsible for undersea surveillance, and aid in safe navigation and search-and-rescue operations.
 They use equipment to detect, analyze and locate targets of interest.

-Sonar Technicians, Surface (STG)
+Sonar Technicians, Surface job description (B340)

 Sonar Technicians, Surface (STG) operate surface sonar and other oceanographic systems; manipulate, control, evaluate, and interpret sonar and oceanographic data.
 They operate surface ship underwater fire control systems (with associated equipment) for the solution of anti-submarine warfare problems, and perform organizational and intermediate maintenance on surface sonar and allied equipment.

-Sonar Technicians, Submarine (STS)
+Sonar Technicians, Submarine (C230)

 Sonar Technicians, Submarine (STS) operate (control, evaluate, and interpret data) submarine sonar, oceanographic equipment, and submarine auxiliary sonar.
 They coordinate submarine sonar and underwater fire control interface, and perform organizational and intermediate maintenance on submarine and allied equipment.